jagan103/DDos-SDN/README.md

 mininet>xterm h1 h2 h3 h64

 d.
 In the xterm window of host h1 running the following command:
-# python launchTraffic.py –f 2 –l 65
+# python launchTraffic.py â€“f 2 â€“l 65
                   where f = first value and e = last value of the number of host to which we want to send packets.

 ------------------------------------------------------------------------------------------------------------------------------